zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_lifos.rst

 of application data requires N+4 bytes of memory.

 Any number of nanokernel LIFOs can be defined.
-Each LIFO is a distinct variable of type :cpp:type:`struct nano_lifo`, and is referenced using a pointer to that variable.
+Each LIFO is a distinct variable of type :c:type:`struct nano_lifo`, and is referenced using a pointer to that variable.
 A LIFO must be initialized before it can be used to send or receive data items.